Language | DE de_DEEL el

 During the ’60s to ’80s, it attracted celebrities like Peter Ustinov, Paul McCartney, Vivien Leigh, and John Lennon, who came to enjoy its serene beaches and traditional taverns.

-The ’70s saw the rise of the Greek “kamaki” phenomenon, with Spiros on the Beach nightclub becoming a legendary spot, drawing over 3,000 visitors nightly and influencing youth music trends internationally.
-It was even voted the world’s second-best club in the early ’80s.
+The ’70s saw the rise of the Greek “kamaki” phenomenon, with Spiros on the Beach nightclub becoming a legendary spot, drawing over 3,000 visitors nightly and influencing youth music trends.
+It even voted by readers of an English newspaper as the world’s second-best club in the early ’80s.

 After the death of owner Spiros Poulis, the club and area were abandoned, signaling the end of that era.
 The ’90s nightlife persisted but declined due to disorderly behavior, leading to the closure of many venues and the fading of Benitses’ party reputation.